EuroPython/website/data/pages-content/volunteers.md

   - This is in person volunteering and would require you to be present at the venue.
   - While we strive to make the conference accessible to everyone, we cannot provide travel or accommodation support to volunteers.
   - To enter the conference you need a ticket.
-  - You can sign up to volunteer before purchasing a ticket.
-Do note, that while we do have a budget for allocating free tickets for volunteers, it is limited and we'll prioritise underrepresented groups.
-You can indicate whether you'd like to be considered for the free ticket in the form below.
+  - You are welcome to volunteer as much or as little as you want to, even if you already hold a ticket.
+However please note we will not be able to refund you for the ticket should you choose to volunteer for eight hours or more.
+We are unable to commit to that at this point.

 ## Perks for volunteers